Hacks to Get Past a Not-Square Ceiling

 Choose a highly ornamented and complementary molding, or go with something more simple and flat.
 Use larger crown molding for bigger gaps and smaller or flat moldings for slight gaps.

 If the gap created by an un-square ceiling is very small, you can simply caulk the area.
 It will seal it up and fill the space, making it less noticeable.
 Choose caulk in a color that matches either your wall color or your tin tile color.

 If your ceiling isn’t square, it’s because there’s an issue with your walls.
-Maybe that won’t cause any further problems, but it’s good to be aware of the situation and how it might impact the rest of the room and the rest of the house (unsquare ceilings in neighboring rooms, bowing walls, foundation issues, etc.).
+This could impact the rest of the room and the house (unsquare ceilings in neighboring rooms, bowing walls, foundation issues, etc.).

 Hack #4 Paint

 Like caulk, paint is another option to visually fill in any gaps.
 Sometimes tricking the eyes is sufficient to make up for the lack of a square room.

 The trickiest part about using paint is getting the right color.
 Try our touchup paints made to match our custom powder-coated finishes.
 Though it’s not available in every color, we cover the most popular colors and do it perfectly.

 You can successfully install a tin ceiling regardless of the squareness of the ceiling.
 Want to see how other homeowners dealt with unsquare situations?
 Read on.